davidbkemp/jsqubits/README.md

 REMEMBER: jsqubits operators return new instances of the quantum state and they do NOT modify the existing object.

+NOTE: If you clone the github repository, or download a release, you will need to run the following from within the root of the repository.
+I am not sure why you need the `.default` on the end of the `require` statement – it all got a bit more complicated after the migration to ES6.

+    $ npm install
+    $ node
+    > qubits = require('./dist/es/index.js').default
+    > qubits('|0101>').hadamard(qubits.ALL).toString()

 Development
 -----------
 To run the Jasmine specs, you will need to install Node.js (http://nodejs.org).